 As the global and urban populations expand, so will the demand for fresh food.
 Farmers are exploring innovative methods of producing and marketing crops to meet this rising need for healthy, organic, locally-produced food products.
 They have begun cultivating more crops such as vegetables, fruits, flowers and micro farms – taking full advantage of urban population expansion – than ever before.

-Agriculture in developing countries was traditionally characterized by small-scale subsistence farming practices that required intensive labour to support themselves.
-To remain competitive in the global marketplace, farmers must move from production models focused on raw materials like grains and fruits to ones emphasising value-added products such as vegetable oils or canned food products.
+Agriculture in developing countries was traditionally characterized by small-scale subsistence farming practices that required intensive labor to support themselves.
+To remain competitive in the global marketplace, farmers must move from production models focused on raw materials like grains and fruits to ones emphasizing value-added products such as vegetable oils or canned food products.

 Farmers in Kenya who grow roses can cultivate them alongside conventional crops on part of their land and sell the surplus bouquets or cut flowers as bouquets to increase profits and production.
 For this to work effectively, however, a strong cold chain network that safeguards products from farm to consumer must exist.